 Let me know in the comments below – I’d love to hear from you!

-Many thanks to Natural Retreats for hosting me during my stay at Lews Castle.
+Many thanks to Together Travel Co. (formerly Natural Retreats) for hosting me during my stay at Lews Castle.
 As always, all opinions – and love of Hebridean history! – are entirely my own.